On the o-minimal Hilbert's fifth problem

 induced by inclusion. \item If $Z$ is definably connected, then $H^n_Z(U;\ZZ_X)^{\, \vee}\simeq \ZZ$ and $\zeta _{Z}\in H^n_Z(U;\ZZ_X)^{\, \vee}$ is a generator. \item If $X$ is definably connected and definably compact, then the fundamental class $\zeta _X\in H^n(X;\ZZ_X)^{\, \vee}$ of $X$ corresponds to the orientation class $\mu _X\in \Gamma (X; \Or _X).$\\ \end{enumerate} } \end{nrmk}

-\begin{defn} {\em Let $X$ and $Y$ be definably locally compact, $\bJ$-bounded manifolds of positive dimension $n$ which are orientable.
-Let $f:Y\to X$ a definable continuous map.
+\begin{defn} {\em Let $X$ and $Y$ be definable manifolds of positive dimension $n$ on which $c$ is a family of definably normal supports and are orientable.
+Let $f:Y\to X$ be a definable continuous map.
 Let $Z$ be a definable connected, definably compact, nonempty definable subset of $X$ such that $f^{-1}(Z)$ is a definably compact definable subset of $Y$.

 We call {\it degree of $f$ over $Z$} the unique element ${\rm deg}_Zf\in \ZZ$ such that the image of the fundamental class around $f^{-1}(Z)$ under the map

 is given by

 If $Y$ is definably compact and $X$ definably connected, then ${\rm deg}f:={\rm deg}_Xf$ is called the {\it degree of $f$}.
 Note that ${\rm deg}_Zf=0$ if $f^{-1}(Z)=\emptyset .$ } \end{defn}